-The key assumptions concerning the future and other key sources of estimation uncertainty are reviewed on ongoing basis that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year
+The key assumptions concerning the future and other key sources of estimation uncertainty are reviewed on ongoing basis that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

 The Company has based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
-Such changes are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the iii) Financial instruments a) Financial assets
+Such changes are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.